- Home

 Deadline to Request Ballots

-One week (7 days) prior to each election - the Tuesday prior to Election Day Tuesday.
+Two weeks (14 days) prior to each election - the second Tuesday prior to Election Day.

 Please note: 5 p.m. is the latest that requests can be accepted on the last day.
 Postmarks do not qualify.